 If symptoms like diarrhea or vomiting persist for more than 24 hours, or are accompanied by other worrisome signs such as lethargy or lack of appetite, I err on the side of caution and advise taking a trip to the vet.
 However, an acute flare-up resulting from a dietary indiscretion or stress colitis, for example, can typically be addressed at home and recovery helped along with proper nutritional management.
 So, let’s take a look at what to feed a dog with diarrhea or other stomach problems.

-For what to feed a dog with diarrhea if it’s acute diarrhea, I like to draw from the ancient wisdom of Traditional Chinese Medicine (TCM) food therapy, which optimizes the individual’s qi (life force) by balancing the internal energies of yin (cold) and yang (heat).
+For what to feed a dog with diarrhea if it’s acute diarrhea, I like to draw from the ancient wisdom of Traditional Chinese Medicine (TCM) food therapy.
+This optimizes the individual’s qi (life force) by balancing the internal energies of yin (cold) and yang (heat).
 According to TCM, all foods have properties that either warm the body, cool the body or are neutral.
 When the body’s yin and yang are out of balance, disease results.

 “Most acute gastrointestinal problems relate to excess yang, or heat, so we want to treat them with cooling yin foods,” says Marc Smith, D.V.M., a Traditional Chinese Veterinary Medicine (TCVM) practitioner and owner of Natchez Trace Veterinary Services in Franklin and Nashville, Tennessee, and co-owner of PET | TAO Holistic Pet Products.

 Here’s some of Dr. Smith’s advice on what to feed a dog with diarrhea or other stomach ailments.
 His favorite TCVM food remedies seek to address your dog’s acute upset stomach and get his qi back in balance as quickly as possible:

 When it comes to what to feed a dog with diarrhea or other stomach issues, sometimes the best answer is nothing at all.
 Dr. Smith advises withholding food — but not water — for 12 to 24 hours, depending upon the severity of the situation.
 “Digestion takes energy, which can further deplete an already compromised organ of its qi,” he says.
 Allowing the GI tract to rest prepares it to better receive the nutrients that are then introduced.
 Be sure to provide your dog with water or ice chips to avoid dehydration.